naturally-intelligent/arcade-game-launcher/README.md

 ## Arcade Fork

 We forked this launcher to make a version for CGDA (Calgary Game Developers Association, https://www.calgary.games/).
 This is for a standup arcade cabinet, used for gamejam collections and showcasing locally made games.

+New features of this fork include:
+- Screensaver
+- Autoscroll
+- INI Configs
+- Popup Notices
+- Mouse Support
+- Overlay Image
+- Categories (TODO)

+Depending on MrEliptik's decisions, these features may or may not be moved to the main launcher repo.
+If you don't need the added complexity of these new features and just want to demo your games, you can be confident in using the original repo!

 ## 💁‍♂️ About MrEliptik

-MrEliptik is the original creator of the game launcher.
+MrEliptik is the original creator of the game launcher:

 Full time indie gamedev.
 You can find me everywhere 👇